Home Georgia Wrongful Death

 Why Choose Our Georgia Wrongful Death Lawyers?

 Butler Prather LLP is one of the most successful civil trial law firms in the country.
 In fact, our firm has won nine verdicts that exceed $100 million.
 We’ve also won over 60 verdicts and settlements that were larger than $10 million.
-We won a $1.7 Billion Dollar verdict in a Ford roof crush case that killed a couple.
+We won a $1.7 Billion verdict in a Ford roof crush case that killed a couple.

 We represent aggrieved family members in wrongful death claims.
 If your loved one passed away because somebody did something wrong, we want to hear about it.
 We handle all types of wrongful death claims, including car crashes, truck accidents, drunk driving accidents, and premises liability, such as falls.